Project

 Actions #2

-Updated by Jascubek Tiriallala 10 months ago
+Updated by Jascubek Tiriallala over 1 year ago

 Another side note please: "Tail Tone" in the settings is actually "Tail Tone Elimination", it is also mislabeled and misleading in the OEM Software.